xNok/concourse-pipeline-maker/README.md

 }
 ```

-## Reusing command line arguments (.cpmrc)
+## Reusable commandline configuration (.cpmrc)

 You may choose to define a runtime configuration in a file `.cpmrc`.
-Place that file at the location you r usually run cpm from and pas into it your configuration.
+Place that file at the location you arr usually run cpm from and paste into it your configuration.

 Cpm configuration is printed at each execution in the terminal and look like this: